d3x0r/STFRPhysics/LHV_Theory.md

 LHV prediction `x = 60 *pi/180 * 2/pi  120/180 = 2/3; p=1-(x/(2-x))` = 50% or 0.5.     `1-(2/3/(2-2/3))` = `1-(2/3/(4/3))` = `1-(2/3*(3/4))` = `1-(2/4)` =  0.5.

+## GHZ Experiment

+This test passes through a polarizer to align first within 90 degrees, and then tests with the same alignment detector and two other detectors at 45 degrees.
+The assumed correlation is that measuring with the center detector aligns the reults for the other detectors.
+This does not happen with 100% chance but  [However, we experimentally observed such terms with a fraction of 0.87 +/-0.04  (Fig. 4c), which violates the local realistic](https://web.physics.ucsb.edu/~quopt/ghz.pdf).

+GHZ QM predcition - 100% (?)

+GHZ LHV Prediction - 66%+16% = 83.33%  (if the experiemental result is 0.87 minus 0.4, that's 0.83; and within the error bars).

 ## CHSH Experiment

 https://qubit.guide/9.3-chsh-inequality.html